HomeArticle

 02 Breaking the Deadlock: Achieving Omni - Zoning in Mini LED

-However, increasing the number of backlight zones is not a simple addition or subtraction but a system - level problem that requires understanding the chain reaction:
+However, increasing the number of backlight zones is not a simple addition or subtraction but a system - level problem that requires understanding of the chain reaction:

 Moreover, with a ten - fold improvement in zoning performance, TCL always kept the cost at an absolute advantage compared to OLED, far lower than the industry's expectation.